 Lowville Amish maintain a stricter Ordnung than that common in Lancaster County, with its entrepreneurial orientation.
 Johnson-Weiner reports that “The Lowville settlement has yet to permit telephones in shops or even to put up a phone booth for use by community members” (New York Amish, Johnson-Weiner, p89).
 This stands in stark contrast to the Pennsylvania and Maryland communities, where cell phones and phone shanties are common.

 New York is home to two dozen Amish settlements.
 The Amish of these varying communities, spread across the state, come from a variety of different backgrounds and follow widely differing Ordnungs.
 Diversity has implications for life within Amish society.
 The closeness of one community’s Ordnung to that of another may dictate whether two Amish groups interact.

-In addition to the Swartzentruber, Byler, Old Order, and Andy Weaver groups detailed here, New York is also home to Swiss Amish settlements, in the upper north part of the state (Norfolk, 1974, 1 district), as well as at Clyde (1997, 1 district) and Prattsburgh (1979, 1 district) to the West.
+In addition to the Swartzentruber, Byler, Old Order, and Andy Weaver groups detailed here, New York is also home to Swiss Amish settlements, in the upper north part of the state (Norfolk, 1974, one district), as well as at Clyde (1997, three districts) and Prattsburgh (1979, one district) to the west.
 Diverse approaches to Amish life impact everything from the way one makes a living, which other Amish groups one interacts with, as well as relations with the non-Amish public.